nuex/resuparse/README.md

 WORK HISTORY
 ====================

-March 2014 to Current
+March 2014 - Current
-Outback Steakhouse – Pittsburgh, PA
+Outback Steakhouse - Pittsburgh, PA
 Restaurant Manager

 + Reduced labor costs by 17% percent while maintaining excellent service and profit levels
 + Managed a 7-person team of cooks and back of house staff and a team of 8 front house staff for a busy steakhouse restaurant
 + Continuously evaluated business operations to effectively align workflows for optimal area coverage increasing customer satisfaction rating by 80%

-December 2010 to February 2014
+December 2010 - February 2014
-TGI Fridays – Pittsburgh, PA Assistant
+TGI Fridays - Pittsburgh, PA Assistant
 Restaurant Manager

 + Reduced restaurant’s annual food and labor costs by 15% through proper budgeting, scheduling and management of inventory
 + Kept restaurant compliant with all federal, state and local hygiene and food safety regulations which kept food safety score between 95-100 every inspection
 + Coordinated kitchen stations with managers to cut down on customer wait times by 50%

-July 2007 to November 2010
+July 2007 - November 2010
-BJ’s Restaurants, Inc – Pittsburgh, PA
+BJ’s Restaurants, Inc - Pittsburgh, PA
 Restaurant Team Leader

 + Assisted customers in placing special orders for large-scale events such as corporate events and birthday parties